 However you do it, make sure all your audio is now selected.

 Now once again open Noise Reduction (Effect/Noise Reduction).
 But this time DO NOT CLICK "Get Noise Profile" again.
 This is very important.
-Simply click the OK button.
+Simply click the OK button to have the noise removed from the entire file.

 The Noise Should Now Be Gone!